Vision and Origins

 From the beginning, the Patterson School program was designed exclusively for graduate students.
 Initially, both masters and doctoral degrees were offered.
 In 1970, however, the decision was made to concentrate solely on training at the masters degree level for students seeking professional careers in international affairs.
 From three jointly appointed faculty members in 1960, the Patterson School acquired its first core faculty in 1972 and began a strengthening of its interdisciplinary nature (drawing upon associated faculty from across the entire university) that continues to this day.
 The program was originally housed on campus in a surplus army barracks best known to students and faculty as "Splinter Hall."
 The School moved to the Patterson Office Tower after its construction in 1969 and remains there today.
 While the program has purposely remained small and focused, it has produced nearly a thousand alumni and built a reputation as one of the leading institutions in its field.

-The Patterson School thrived under a series of strong directors - Amry Vandenbosch, Vince Davis, John Stempel, Carey Cavanaugh - who brought academic and practical experience to bear to promote professional educaton.
+The Patterson School thrived under a series of strong, long-term, directors - Amry Vandenbosch, Vince Davis, John Stempel, Carey Cavanaugh - who brought academic and practical experience to bear to promote professional educaton.
 Amry Vandenbosch was the founding director of the new school.
 He had been chairman of UK's Political Science Department for over 20 years and had served in the State Department and the Office of Strategic Services (the precursor to the CIA), working in Washington, Ceylon, and India.
 His regional area of expertise was Southeast Asia.
 Vandenbosch also served on the Trusteeship Committee at the 1945 San Francisco Conference that founded the United Nations.